-Campus Sound provides audio/video support services for WWU-sponsored events on campus.
+Campus Sound provides audio/video support services for WWU-sponsored events on campus outside of the WWU church sanctuary.
 Use the form at the bottom of this page to request Campus Sound services.

 How the Campus Sound process works:

 Even if you don't have all of the event details, as soon as you know you will need Campus Sound Services, email firstname.lastname@example.org or text (509) 520-9900 or stop by the Campus Sound office so that we can work to understand your event, reserve gear, and begin the process of scheduling a sound tech to work the event.